TimFins/Software-Project-Checker-Winter-2025/README.md

 For this we would ask each person to also do a short "Sprint Retrospective", where you discuss what went well or not so well.
 And what you would want to change going forward from a process perspective.
 You can also talk about how you use your GitHub repository in the groups to collaborate efficiently and smoothly.
 Were there any difficulties, which are now solved, or did everything go according to plan?

-### Milestone 2 Contents
+### Milestone 2

-The second milestone will be the final presentation, which takes place at the very last appointment of our project, which should be in the week **11.12.2025**.
+The second milestone will be the final presentation, which takes place at the very last appointment of our project, which will be on **Thursday, 11.12.2025** at **09:00**.

 There we want to see your final work product.
 So please present anything which you may find useful for us or the other project participants to know.

 We would like to see some examples, where you show an exercise, the student's submission and explain what feedback that student would receive.
+Please use Insomnia (or an alternative) to show us the capability of your checker.

 You could also explain how you structured your service and how you organized the codebase.